igorwaw/web-advent/content/pages/2016/03-squares.md

 Series: 2016

 We have list of triangles, or "triangles", and we need to find which ones are possible.
 In euclidean geometry, that is, not something from Cthulhu mythos.
 Easy.
-Slide twist for part 2 - the dimensions are given in columns, not in rows.
+Slight twist for part 2 - the dimensions are given in columns, not in rows.

 ```python